TanishaKr07/HolidayRecipesClassifier/README.md

 dataframe.

 # NMAR Analysis
 We believe the missingness in the `'review'` column is NMAR.
-This is because individuals who feel indifferent about a recipe are less likely to leave a review—they may feel there’s nothing noteworthy to share.
-In contrast, users with stronger emotional responses, whether positive or negative, are more motivated to take the time to leave a review.
+This is because individuals who feel indifferent about a recipe are less likely to leave a review.
+In contrast, users with stronger emotional responses are more motivated to take the time to leave a review.
 For instance, someone who thoroughly enjoyed a recipe is more likely to go through the effort of writing a positive review.

 # Missingness Dependency
 We examined the missingness of the `'review'` column in our holiday recipes dataframe by testing the dependency of its missingness.
 We are investigating whether the missingness in the `'review'` column depends on the `'minutes'` column, which represents the preparation time of the recipe in minutes, and the `'n_steps'` column, which represents the number of steps in the recipe.